 Tyler Cornelius was raised in Southern California with oil in his blood and innovation in his heart.
 Raised in the motorcycle industry and racing since the age of 5, he knew he’d grow up following his father’s footsteps, designing and creating motocross products for the world’s fastest racers.

 After graduating from Transportation Design at Art Center College of Design in 2010, he moved to Detroit to work for General Motors in their Advanced Design Department.
-After a short stint in the motor city, he left GM and headed back to his passion in the moto industry, working with Troy Lee Designs, Alpinestars in Italy, EVS, and now Thor MX in San Diego.
+After a short stint in the motor city, he left GM and headed back to his passion in the moto industry, working with Troy Lee Designs, Alpinestars in Italy, EVS Sports, and now Thor MX in San Diego.

 PRESENTED BY BELL HELMETS

 Nicole Andrijauskas is an artist whose paintings adorn motorcycle helmets, tanks, canvas, and walls.